Skip to content Accessibility statement

 Teaching format

-Our LLB is taught mainly through problem based learning.
-This method will develop your skills of analysis, reasoning and judgement as you work on topical questions with ethical, political, social and practical dimensions.
-Through this approach you will also develop communication and project management skills that will enhance your effectiveness in the world of work.
+Our LLB is taught mainly through problem-based learning.
+This method will develop your skills of analysis, reasoning and judgement.
+Through this approach you'll also develop communication and project management skills that will enhance your effectiveness in the world of work.

 You'll also learn through a range of other resources including: plenary lectures, written subject guides, and a variety of relevant material in our virtual learning environment.